-The City of Colwood Public Works team is all geared up for winter snow and ice removal...but we need your help!
+The City of Colwood Public Works team is all geared up for winter ice and snow removal...but we need your help!

 We need to work together as a community during winter icy and snowy conditions to keep streets and sidewalks clear and safe, and keep people, goods, and services moving.